MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ## Initialize a qubit to a known state

-The first step is to define a Q# operation that will initialize a qubit to a known state.
-This can be called to set a qubit to a classical state, meaning it either returns `Zero` 100% of the time or returns `One` 100% of the time. `Zero` and `One` are Q# values that represent the only two possible results of a measurement of a qubit.
+The first step is to define a Q# operation that initializes a qubit to a known state.
+This operation can be called to set a qubit to a classical state, meaning it either returns `Zero` 100% of the time or returns `One` 100% of the time. `Zero` and `One` are Q# values that represent the only two possible results of a measurement of a qubit.

 Open `CreateBellStates.qs` and copy the following code: